-- The student's attendance record

-- State and district policy on compulsory attendance law

-- District policy on excessive absences, including information that after the 10th absence, a doctor's note is required for each additional absence

-- The possible consequences of noncompliance

-- Contact information of the truancy officer
+- > The student's attendance record - > State and district policy on compulsory attendance law - District policy on excessive absences, including information that after the 10th absence, a doctor's note is required for each additional absence - > The possible consequences of noncompliance - > Contact information of the truancy officer

-After ten absences in a semester, an administrator or designee will call the parents/guardians.
-He/she will apprise them of the severity of the situation and invite them to a School and Family Conference to develop a SAIP, if not already completed.
+After fifteen (15) absences, an administrator or designee will call the parents/guardians.
+He/she will apprise them of the severity of the situation and invite them to a School and Family Conference to develop a SAIP, unless one was already conducted during the current school year.
 A letter will be mailed home.
-The letter will serve as official notice of their child's 10th absence.
-It will be strongly recommended that the parent/guardian set up a School and Family Conference to address this issue.
-The letter will also state that any subsequent absence without a doctor's note will be considered unexcused and after three unexcused absences the student's attendance information will be forwarded to the magistrate's office.
-A copy of this letter will be mailed to Children and Youth Services, authorized by the building administrator.
+The letter will serve as official notice of their child's fifteenth absence.
+The parent/guardian must attend a School and Family Conference to address this issue, which will be set up by a school official, unless one was already conducted during the current school year.
+The family has two days to contact the school for the SAIP before the school initiates contact with a phone call.
+The letter will also state that any subsequent absence without a doctor's note will be considered unexcused and may be forwarded to the magistrate's office.
+Referral to the SAP Team is at the discretion of the school counselor who will be copied in the letter.
+A copy of this letter will be mailed to Children and Youth Services, as authorized by the building administrator.